JMc-GH/JMc-GH.github.io/_posts/2022-10-17-monero-scalability-issues.md

 ---
 title: "Bitcoin isn't private, Monero is"
 date: 2022-10-17T08:25:23+01:00
-draft: false
 categories:
-    - tech
+  - Ethics
 tags:
+  - Crypto
-    - privacy
+  - Privacy
-    - monero
+  - Cryptography
 ---

 Most cryptocurrency transactions are not private, in fact they are the opposite.
 Use any of the major crypto currencies your transactions are logged on the public blockchain, forever - and are subject to increasingly stringent scrutiny from the authorities.
 The antithesis of this is Monero - one of a few 'Privacy' coins.
 I've been using it for a few years now, as a miner and as a means of payment.
 Unlike most other crypto currencies (including Bitcoin), transactions are secret.
 Why would you want that?
 I suppose the same reason that you have blinds on your windows, you're not up to anything nefarious - but that doesn't mean you want to be on display to the world.